IRS Mileage Log Requirements for Fleet Businesses (2025)

 Paper Mileage Logs

-Old-school but still effective for maintaining mileage logs.
-Just make sure your entries include all the relevant information to meet IRS mileage log requirements.
+Paper mileage logs are the most traditional way to track fleet expenses.
+You can use a simple notebook that is specifically designed to maintain mileage logs.
+Just make sure your entries include all the relevant information (as mentioned above) to meet IRS mileage log requirements.

 Mileage Tracking Apps